Should Devin Nunes Recuse Himself From Trump Russia Ties Investigation? [Opinion]

 Only a few days ago, Representative Nunes suggested that President Obama may have – indirectly – tapped Donald Trump’s phone after all.
 These accusations of wiretapping – spread by Trump via his Twitter account – had already been shot down by multiple intelligence agencies, including British intelligence.

-But when Devin Nunes learned that Russians living in Trump Tower had been directly monitored by intelligence agencies in the United States, he apparently leapt to the conclusion that this meant that Donald Trump himself had also been – however inadvertently – monitored by the FBI.
+But when Devin Nunes learned that Russians living in Trump Tower had been directly monitored by intelligence agencies in the United States, he apparently leaped to the conclusion that this meant that Donald Trump himself had also been – however inadvertently – monitored by the FBI.
 Nunes has since retracted this suggestion, but it caused many on the committee to question his leadership of the Trump/Russia investigation.

 The fact that Nunes immediately took this faulty information straight to the White House to report it to Donald Trump – without first conferring with other members of the investigatory committee in the House of Representatives – also suggested to many that Nunes’ investigation of Trump’s ties to Vladimir Putin couldn’t possibly be impartial.